All logo

 Antonio has always been involved with his native community which is intricately connected to the care and stewardship of all living & open spaces within and around the bay area.
 His interests and consequent skills, knowledge and “green thumb” has followed him since his grandmother, paternal, instilled the seed of interest in the healing properties of plants.
 His reason for assisting in care, propagation and education of community gardens via A.L.L., in general, is to share and teach the essentials of proper conscience gardening, so that future generations are given the opportunity to acquire basic ecological knowledge which can potentially save our, only, Earth and its ability to continue gifting humans & all living creatures with life giving sustenance, oxygen and the renewal of life itself.
 Antonio is our Director of Gardens where he oversees the maintenance of all A.L.L.’s gardens and teaches staff, interns and students sustainable gardening techniques and environmentally friendly etiquette.

-Rita Vanessa Siniscalchi
+Rita Vanessa Lopez

 Marketing and Communications Director